SonNguyen415/AI_Project/README.md

 2. Follow standard python naming conventions.
 Snake cases for variable and function names.
 Camel case for class names.

+3. Use `git pull --rebase` when pulling from origin.

 ## Components ##
 - `main.py` runs the game across various scenarios for evaluation purposes.
 - `game.py` takes in a scenario as an input, and generate a game and run it.